obvonage/deved-platform/content/blog/en/introducing-the-vonage-helpdesk.md

 \`\``

-You should get back a new URL to tunnel into your application.
+You will have a URL to tunnel into your application.
 The last thing to do here is to set up your keys - navigate to your Vonage dashboard, create a new application and enable SMS.
-Once this is done you can tell Vonage where incoming data should be routed: in this case, back to our local app.
-Edit your application in the dashboard, so that you can add the callback address for your local app.
+Once this is completed, you can tell Vonage where the incoming data should be routed: in this case, back to our local app.
+Edit your application in the dashboard so you can add your local app's callback address.
 The form should look like this:

 ![](/content/blog/introducing-the-laravel-vonage-helpdesk/screenshot-2022-10-24-at-12.07.16.png)